astorfi/TensorFlow-World/docs/index.rst

 # TensorFLow Deep Learning

-The tutorial are ready to used and the explanations are present in the `Link wiki <https://github.com/astorfi/Tensorflow-Turorials/wiki>`  associated with this repository.
+The tutorial are ready to used and the explanations are present in the `wiki <https://github.com/astorfi/Tensorflow-Turorials/wiki>`  associated with this repository.

 # TensorFlow Tutorials